-Flooding and Water Damage Restoration in Garden City, NYIf your property in Garden City has been damaged by water caused by flooding or water leaks, we have the experience, expertise and equipment to restore your property properly.
-Our water removal and cleanup process also provides validation and documentation that your property is dry.
+Flooding and Water Damage Restoration in Garden City, NYWhen your Garden City home has water damage from flooding or leaks, we have the expertise and equipment to properly restore your property.
+The water removal and water cleanup process is completed by our highly-trained technicians who will document the drying process.
+This validates that your property has been dried properly and thoroughly.

 SERVPRO of Garden City / Hempstead